winit30/Recipe-book/README.md

 # Recipe-book

-This app is built on latest angular CLI with Angular 4 update and it includes below mentioned features.
+This app is built with latest angular CLI and Angular 4 update.
+It includes below mentioned features.

  - Lazy loading
  - authentication